ribokit/ribokit.github.io/repos/rnamake/index.md

 ---
 permalink: /RNAMake/
+repo: jyesselm/RNAMake
 title: RNAMake
+description: "Design and Optimize RNA 3D Structure"
 author: Joseph Yesselman
 ---

 # <samp>RNAMake</samp>

 **RNAMake** is a toolkit for designing and optimizing RNA 3D structure.
 It allows the alignment between RNA motifs.
-These motif are small modular peices of RNA that are believed to fold independently, thus attaching them together with helix flanking both sides allows users of RNAMake to build large segments of RNA with a high success rate of forming the predicted structure in vitro.
+These motif are small modular peices of RNA that are believed to fold independently, thus attaching them together with helix flanking both sides allows users of **RNAMake** to build large segments of RNA with a high success rate of forming the predicted structure in vitro.

 [![Aligning Motifs with RNAMake](/repos/rnamake/res/rnamake_aligning.png "Aligning Motifs with RNAMake"){: .full}](/repos/rnamake/res/rnamake_aligning.png)
 {: .center}

 <hr/>
 ## Dependencies

 * Python Dependencies: The required dependencies to build the software are Python >= 2.7, Numpy >= 1.6, Matplotlib >= 1.1.0, simplejson >= 3.8.

 * C++ Dependencies: Either g++ or clang installed on system and also Ninja (https://ninja-build.org/) and CMake (https://cmake.org/)

 <hr/>
+## Installation

-## Installation of Python Module
+#### Python Module

 To install **RNAMake**, simply: